Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Suppose Board members do not understand the reporting that is brought to them.
 In that case, it is the responsibility of the Board to ask for that reporting and have it contextualized in business terms.
 There are several questions the Board should ask of the cyber team; here are a few:

-• Regarding the threat landscape, what are security professionals reporting to the Board?
-And how does that relate to the strategic plan of the organization?
+• What are security professionals reporting to the Board regarding the threat landscape, and how does that relate to the organization's strategic plan?

 • What is the relationship between the management team's efforts to combat threats?